 - signs of organ ischemia or vessel occlusion

 An essential part of the assessment of aortic dissection is identifying the true lumen, as the placement of an endoluminal stent-graft in the false lumen can have dire consequences.
 Distinguishing between the two is often straightforward, but in some instances, no clear continuation of one lumen with normal artery can be identified.
 In such instances, a number of features are helpful 3:

 - often compressed by the false lumen and the smaller of the two

 - outer wall calcifications (helpful in acute dissections)

-- origin of celiac trunk, SMA and right renal artery usually from true lumen
+- origin of the celiac trunk, SMA and right renal artery usually arise from the true lumen

 - often larger lumen size due to higher false luminal pressures

 - at risk for rupture due to reduced elastic recoil and dilation